 New Mexico First generally convenes one statewide town hall every year.
 This town hall focuses on a topic that has statewide interest, priority, and potential impact.
 For this topic, we conduct extensive research, convene a series of citizen dialogues around the state, and develop a layperson’s background report as preparation for participation in the town hall.
-Then, people engage in a three-day deliberative town hall that produces concrete, actionable recommendations for the legislature and other policymakers.
+Then, people engage in a two-day deliberative town hall that produces concrete, actionable recommendations for the legislature and other policymakers.

 In addition to our annual statewide town hall, New Mexico First develops customized events and research papers for communities, government agencies, universities, nonprofits and businesses.
 Are you a decision-maker struggling with a problem that needs a widely accepted solution?
 Does your community need to develop a shared vision for growth and development?
 Is your agency considering a new policy that requires citizen feedback?

 New Mexico First has a history of over 25 years in solving these problems.
 Our nationally recognized process and highly skilled facilitators can get you past arguing to action.
 Whether you need a full three-day town hall or a one-day summit, our events provide participants with a well-researched and balanced background report, a unique process to reach consensus, and concrete recommendations.